About this listing

 O'Faolain's & Club 51

-Built on three levels around a 16th-century stone church that was brought over in crates from Wales and painstakingly rebuilt here, numbered stone by numbered stone, O'Faolain's (email hidden)ly night-time spot year-round.
+Built on three levels around a 16th-century stone church that was brought over in crates from Wales and painstakingly rebuilt here, numbered stone by numbered stone, O'Faolain's is a lively night-time spot year-round.
 Between Easter and October, Club 51 (admission free to €10), in a strobe-lit space out back, sees dancers getting sweaty on Saturday nights.

 Ireland’s best surviving example of a 16th-century merchant’s house is the Tudor Rothe House.
 Built around a series of courtyards, it now houses a museum with local artefacts including a well-used Viking sword found nearby and a grinning head sculpted from a stone by a Celtic artist.
 The king-post roof of the 2nd floor is a meticulous reconstruction.